efef31016/DEDL/PINN_nonlocal/figure/figure.md

-changexx.png are the setting by user.
+changexx.png are the place where we set different super-parameters by user.